"Ako ang Batas" -Gen. Tomas Karingal

 "Ako ang Batas" -Gen. Tomas Karingal (lit.
 I am the Law) is a 1990 Philippine biographical action film directed by Francis "Jun" Posadas.
 The film stars Eddie Garcia in the title role and is based on the life of Gen. Tomas Karingal.
-The movie depicts Tomas Karingal during World War II serving as the chief of the Quezon City Police District.
+The movie depicts Karingal during World War II serving as the chief of the Quezon City Police District.

 The film was producer Robbie Tan's entry to the 1990 Metro Manila Film Festival.